 Wanderlust is something you hear about often.
 It’s tattooed on random bodies everywhere.
 But to someone like me, it isn’t just a word.
-It’s this feeling that’s in the back of your mind every single day—or taking over your mind completely.
+Being a drifter is this feeling that’s in the back of your mind every single day—or taking over your mind completely.
 It’s the desire to travel somewhere and get away from your normal life.
 To explore and see new things and meet new people and try foods with names you can’t pronounce.

-Wanderlust is an everyday experience.
 Some might call it a disease, but if that’s true, being a drifter is the best disease anyone could get.
 Watching every day go by with the same routine is almost painful.
 The cubicle walls seem to get smaller by the second and my eyes seem to flicker to the clock more and more frequently.
 Time drags on when you’re itching to be somewhere else.
 Even if I try something new where I live, I often find myself wishing I was going that thing in a new place.

-The people in my life make it more bearable and it can be nice to always have a place to call home.
+The people in my life make it more bearable and I can’t deny that it’s always nice to have a place to call home.
 But I don’t look forward to spending my time there like some people would.
 It feels like a stasis point until the next adventure.
 My Google searches are filled with plane tickets, trips and study abroad programs that I stare at longingly.
-I contemplate daily asking for a week off and just going almost every day when I walk into work.
+I contemplate asking for a week off and just going almost every day when I walk into work.
 A week away is never enough time, but at least it’s something.